 A rigid curriculum leaves very little flexibility for our young people to truly explore their strengths and beliefs or to find their place in society.

-We’re afraid to let children lead their own learning incase they choose the wrong path or want to sit watching TV all day shovelling crisps down their faces all day.
+We’re afraid to let children lead their own learning incase they choose the ‘wrong’ path so instead we bore them all day with information they have no interest in.

 We don’t trust them to want to do well.

 The truth is though that children do want to learn.

 Toddlers drive their parents crazy with hundreds of questions as soon as they learn to talk.